 3.1 No alternative options have been considered.
 The rent increase proposal is linked to delivering the ambitions of the HRA Business Plan, any lower than proposed increase will be of detriment to the delivery of the plan.
-A 0.5% reduction in the rent increase proposed would have an impact of approximately £58k and a recurring loss of income across the 30 year business plan of £2.6m.
+A 0.5% reduction in the rent increase proposed would have an impact of approximately £62k and a recurring loss of income across the 30 year business plan.
+Covid 19 during 2020/21 has had a negative impact on the level of rent expected for the year seeing the budget revised down by £166k for potential rent losses and the corresponding impact on inflation giving lower than expected increases going forward.
+Therefore, it is imperative that the proposed increase of 1.5% is approved in line with Government policy to maximise investment in our houses as anything lower will have further detriment to investment.